This is part 2 of the luxury Vienna series. Read part one here.

 See this: St Stephen’s Cathedral

-St Stephen’s Cathedral is one of Vienna’s most recognisable and famous landmarks.
+St Stephen’s Cathedral in Vienna is one of the city’s most recognisable and famous landmarks.
 The impressive limestone structure built in Romanesque and Gothic styles is totally worth going shoulder to shoulder with the masses of people trying to get inside.

 The cathedral is 107m long, 40m wide, and 136m tall at its highest point.
 Inside the cathedral, prepare for your jaw to drop.
 There are 18 altars in total in the main part of the church, 5 chapels and a Gothic sculpture stone pulpit.
 This isn’t even mentioning how awe-inspiring the ceiling is.
 In other words, you have to see it for yourself – you won’t be disappointed.